 Equality, Diversity & Inclusion in Scottish Heritage

-Partners on this project include:
+Partners on this project included:

-The project work will centre on 3 strands:
+The project work centred on 3 strands.

 Involved using the Society of Antiquaries of Scotland and Museum Galleries Scotland’s extensive networks to facilitate a large survey of heritage professionals about EDI awareness and challenges, to identify specific gaps in knowledge and practice to address in Strand 3.
 This information was also a research base for Empire, Slavery & Scotland’s Museums.